Program Director

 Full-Time Faculty

-Narayan Sankaran, PhD, is both a neuroscientist and neuroethicist.
-As a neuroscientist, his research seeks a mechanistic account of how the human auditory system enables perception of complex sounds – such as music and speech.
-To do this, he combines computational modeling, machine learning, and human neurophysiological measurements at different spatial scales using both intracranial and scalp-based recording techniques.
-As a neuroethicist, his research considers the ethical and societal...
+Narayan Sankaran, PhD, is a neuroscientist and neuroethicist.
+As a neuroscientist, his research seeks an account of how the human auditory system enables perception of complex sounds – such as music and speech.
+To do this, he combines computational modeling, machine learning, and human neurophysiological measurements at different spatial scales using intracranial and scalp-based recording techniques.
+As a neuroethicist, his research considers the ethical and societal implications of emerging...

 Education: